The MEB Application compass facilitates your application. Dutch

 Marketing authorisation procedures

 The decentralised procedure (DCP) should be used to obtain a marketing authorisation in several Member States when the applicant does not yet have a marketing authorisation in any country.
-To request a time slot for a DCP application with the Netherlands as Reference Member State (RMS), you can use our Planning tool to support application for time slots for DCP (NL=RMS).
-The planning tool shows how many time slots are available per month and for which Pharmacotherapeutical Group.

 In the case of the mutual recognition procedure (MRP), the RMS has already issued a marketing authorisation.
 The RMS's assessment report forms the basis for requesting the other Member States' mutual recognition of the marketing authorisation (including the product information), unless they have objections on the grounds of a potentially serious risk to public health.